Code-At-Uni/js-course-starter-pack/README.md

 ## What's in my starter pack

+- This README file
 - Javascript coding challenges
 - A web application project skeleton
 - A license

+## README file

+You're reading the README file right now!
+READMEs are documents that explain a programming project.
+As you go through this project you'll find them in each folder explaining what every file does.

 ## Javascript Coding Challenges